Golf Tutorials

 • Blocks &, Pushes: Your body turns through impact, but because your arms are trapped behind you, the clubface is left wide open, sending the ball far to the right (for a right-handed golfer).

-• Slinging a Hooks: As a last-ditch effort to save a stuck shot, golfers often have to violently flip their hands over at impact to square the clubface, resulting a in a low, diving hook to the left.
+• Slinging Hooks: As a last-ditch effort to save a stuck shot, golfers often have to violently flip their hands over at impact to square the clubface, resulting in a low, diving hook to the left.

 • Loss of Power: Real power comes from sequencing.
-When you use just your arms, you are robbing yourself of the speed generated by your body's a large muscles (your core, glutes, and legs).
+When you use just your arms, you are robbing yourself of the speed generated by your body's large muscles (your core, glutes, and legs).
 A connected swing transfers that body speed through the arms into the club head.

 • Inconsistent Contact: With the arms and body working on different schedules, the bottom of your swing arc changes on every attempt.
-This leads an to a mix of heavy shots, thin shots, and the a rare pure one that keeps you coming back.
+This leads to a mix of heavy shots, thin shots, and the rare pure one that keeps you coming back.

 By learning to keep your arms in front, you are essentially learning to use your body as the engine of the golf swing.
 Your arms become connectors and transmitters of power, not the generators of it.
-This synergy is what builds a swing that is not only more powerful but infinitely more repeatable a under pressure.
+This synergy is what builds a swing that is not only more powerful but infinitely more repeatable under pressure.

 The Backswing: It’s a Turn, Not a Lift

 The mistake of letting the arms get "stuck" or "trapped" behind you almost always begins in the first half of the golf swing.
 It stems from a basic misunderstanding of how to take the club back.
-Most amateurs lift the club with their hands and arms, whereas great players turn their body to move the a club.
+Most amateurs lift the club with their hands and arms, whereas great players turn their body to move the club.

 Focus on this idea: your arms are just along for the ride during the backswing.
 They don’t initiate the action.
 Your torso initiates it.